What Are The Dangers of Mixing Valium and Alcohol or Drugs?

 Opioid medications like Percocet, OxyContin, Dilaudid, and Vicodin are widely prescribed in the US to control pain.
 The Western Journal of Emergency Medicine notes that in 2012, there were nearly 182 million prescriptions written for opioid drugs, and that the growing availability of these medications is partially responsible for the increase in ER visits involving opioids, alcohol, and benzodiazepines.
 The Journal adds that a significant number of patients who are treated for an opioid overdose in an emergency department setting also test positive for benzodiazepine use in urinalysis.

-Like Valium, opioid pain medications act as central nervous system depressants; however, opioids have a more powerful effect on respiration and heart rate than Valium.
+Like Valium, opioid pain medications can depress certain central nervous system activity; however, opioids have a more powerful effect on respiration and heart rate than Valium.
 When taken alone, Valium is unlikely to cause severe respiratory depression or an excessively slow heart rate.
 But when taken with opioids, the opioid drugs can enhance the central nervous system depression of Valium, making it more likely that the user will experience one or more of the following reactions:

 - Slow breathing